Mastodon Mastodon Mastodon Mastodon

 Technical Architecture and Core Components

-Pumakit implements a sophisticated modular architecture that combines multiple interconnected components.
+Pumakit implements a modular architecture that combines multiple interconnected components.
 The malware’s infrastructure consists of a dropper program, memory-resident executables, a Linux Kernel Module (LKM), and a shared object (SO) operating in userspace.
 This multi-layered approach enables comprehensive system compromise while maintaining persistent stealth capabilities.

 Infection Vector and Operational Mechanics